 Many factors can cause retinal detachment.
 These include:

-A risk factor is something that increases your chances of getting a disease or condition.
-Risk factors for retinal detachment include:
+Factors that may increase your chances of getting retinal detachment include:

 Retinal detachment is painless.
 However, if it is not treated quickly, a detached retina can cause permanent, partial, or total vision loss.
-If you have any of these symptoms, contact an eye doctor immediately:
+If you have any of these symptoms, contact an eye doctor right away:

 Treatments may include: